Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 ----------------------------------------------

 Akida 1.0 and 2.0 specific model architecture requirements are embedded in the returned models (pretrained or not).
-By default, the returned models and pretrained model target Akida 2.0.
+By default, the returned models and pretrained models target Akida 2.0.
 It is however possible to build and instantiate Akida 1.0 models.

 Using the programming interface: